Skip to content

 • Scottish Families Affected by Alcohol and Drugs - SFAD provides information and advice to those concerned by a family member's potential drug/alcohol use issues, and can help to redirect them to an appropriate recovery service.
 The service is intended to include family as part of the recovery journey.

-• CHIP Van - The Community Health Improvement Plan is a mobile health improvement service that provides basic health checks, and offers information and advice on healthy living, mental health, and alcohol and drug use.
+• CHAT Van - The Community Health Improvement Plan is a mobile health improvement service that provides basic health checks, and offers information and advice on healthy living, mental health, and alcohol and drug use.

-• Scottish Drugs Forum: it runs a peer programme for those looking to help others who are affected by drug use issues through its Addiction Worker Training Project.
+• Scottish Drugs Forum - it runs a peer programme for those looking to help others who are affected by drug use issues through its Addiction Worker Training Project.

 • Patchwork: a volunteer-run recovery network that provides an opportunity to those with pre-existing drug and alcohol use issues to engage in volunteering activities.